 A study released by Northwestern University found that food allergies among children increased by roughly 18 percent from 1997 to 2007.
-The Centers for Disease Control and Prevention (CDC) food allergies rose another 5 percent from 2009 to 2011.
+The Centers for Disease Control and Prevention (CDC)

 So, what’s causing this increase?